Purpose and scope

 Background

-In delivering its new mandate, the DTA is required to provide Ministers, the Secretaries Digital and Data Committee and other key stakeholders with confidence that digital and ICT investments are being well designed, are optimised to deliver value for the APS Enterprise as well as for individual agencies and, if funded, will achieve their investment objectives.
+In delivering its mandate, the DTA is required to provide Ministers, the Secretaries Digital and Data Committee and other key stakeholders with confidence that digital investments are being well designed, are optimised to deliver value for the APS Enterprise as well as for individual agencies and, if funded, will achieve their investment objectives.

-• Maximise the value of assurance in supporting successful delivery, including through ensuring agreed recommendations are implemented in a timely manner.
+• maximise the value of assurance in supporting successful delivery, including through ensuring agreed recommendations are implemented in a timely manner

-• Achieve a steady flow of reliable information on the condition of major investments for central agencies, supporting reporting and analysis for Cabinet and Ministers on the investment portfolio.
+• achieve a steady flow of reliable information on the condition of major investments for central agencies, supporting reporting and analysis for Cabinet and Ministers on the investment portfolio.

 Learn more about the DTA’s broader digital and ICT investment oversight role.